Technical reasons to choose FreeBSD over GNU/Linux

-FreeBSD documentation is shipped with the system so you don't have to search the web.
+FreeBSD's documentation is shipped with the system so you don't have to search the web.
 The man pages for the base system are of excellent quality and specifically written for FreeBSD.
 Most of what you need is right there with the system.

 Normally it's not the operating system that get compromised, but a program running on the operating system.
-In some situations a compromised program can interact with the operating system in a way that also compromise the operating system.
+In some situations a compromised program can interact with the operating system in a way that also compromises the operating system.
 Securing your operating system means that you try to ensure that your computer's resources are used only by authorized people for authorized purposes.

 It's impossible for me to provide an exhaustive list of options and available features in this article as the subject of security with FreeBSD could easily fill out a book.
-I highly recommend Michael W. Lucas book Absolute FreeBSD if you want a more in-depth study of some of the security features FreeBSD provides.
+Again, I highly recommend Michael W. Lucas book Absolute FreeBSD if you want a more in-depth study of some of the security features FreeBSD provides.

 However, I can mention a couple of things.